aelitneg/udemy-react/notes.md

 -   Functional components can have MyComponent.defaultProps defined
     -   ```javascript
-        MyComponent.defaultProps = { prop: "value" };
+        MyComponent.defaultProps = { prop: 'value' };
         ```
     -   Avoid conditionals in render method (see `./seasons.index`) with `renderContent()` helper function

 ## Refs

 -   Give access to the DOM elements directly
 -   Create in the constructor
 -   Instance varaible for class
 -   Passed to JSX elements as a prop

+## Hooks

+-   For functional components
+-   useState, useEffect, useRef
+-   Tools to write reusable code
+-   Primitive Hooks (included with react)
+-   Can create custom hooks
+    -   usually wrappers around other primitive hooks